DataOnTools #6: omicX features

-With more than 29,000 entities, OMICtools is the largest collection of bioinformatics tools.
+With more than 29,000 entities, omicX is the largest collection of bioinformatics tools.
 Our classification system allows to easily find and identify the tools you need.
-We conclude our series by providing some data analysis on the OMICtools collection.
+We conclude our series by providing some data analysis on the omicX collection.

 Tool categorization system

-In OMICtools software and database are classified in one main category among transcriptomics, genomics, phenomics, metabolomics, proteomics and epigenomics.
+Software tools and database are classified in one main category among transcriptomics, genomics, phenomics, metabolomics, proteomics and epigenomics.
 Then, they are labelled in one or more of the 2,000 subcategories.
-To explore OMICtools categories, check our interactive figure (Figure 1, available online).
+To explore the categories, check our interactive figure (Figure 1, available online).

 Obsolescence in bioinformatics tools